14- Allagan Minds Think Alike (Sometimes)Date Posted: July 14, 2018

 "He was being all honorable.
 It was the only way to get him to work with me," Noah shrugged.

 He snuffed down at his hands and lifted them for her to see. "'Tis... an uncoordinated mess of a cloned body that's been locked in stasis for... how many eras?
 If I could own the world, don't you think I would have already done it by now?"

 She shook her head.
 "You are not Xande."

 Amon frowned deeply.

 "You may have done some cruel and crazy things in the name of ‘saving' the Allagans, but you sought out a leader.
 You didn't take the control for yourself," Noah observed.
 "Even though, by all means, you could have."

 He crossed his arms and looked up at the ceiling, changing his approach.
-"If you captured me thinking I can fix your situation, you're wrong."
+"If you captured me thinking I can help you fix your situation, you're wrong."